petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/managing-the-knowledge-base.md

 1. In the Service tab under System Scope, enter a check interval.
 This value determines the number of minutes between checks.
 By default, the value is 15 minutes.

 1. Determine the number of weeks before expiration to send notification.
-Articles within this range are assigned an "Expiring Soon" label in Knowledge Base.
+Articles within this range are assigned an Expiring Soon label.
 The default value is 1 week.

 1. Click *Save*.